1988 Winnetka attacks: Victims

 Nick Corwin was born on April 9, 1980, to Joel and Linda Corwin in Chicago.
 In school, he was a student athlete known for his sportsmanship and skill.
 His name has since been attached to a popular soccer field and playground in Winnetka, Illinois, a suburb of Chicago.

 According to a report in People magazine, 1,500 people attended Corwin's funeral.
 Shortly after his death, playing on the meaning of his name (“giver of gifts”) his friends and schoolmates created a book, The Gifts that Nicholas Gave.

 Following Corwin's death, Winnetka passed a handgun ban, which stood until D.C. vs Heller and subsequent NRA lawsuits.
 Corwin is interred at Memorial Park Cemetery in Skokie, Illinois.
+All but one of the victims wounded by Dann recovered from their injuries, including a girl who was shot and suffered severe internal injuries.
+The victims and their parents received extensive support to help them cope with the psychological after-effects of the attacks.